amanlai/stack-overflow-answers/pure-python/typeerror-list-indices-must-be-integers-not-str.md

 #### 1.1.
 Index a list as if it was a dictionary

 This case commonly occurs when a json object is converted into a Python object but there's a dictionary nested inside a list.
+It is especially annoying (and easy to overlook) if the list has a single dictionary inside it.
 In the example below, the value under the `'summary'` key is a list than contains a single dictionary.
 So if one tries to get the home score using `json['summary']['home_score']`, it will show an error.

 ```python
 json = {